CeliaGC/Sistest/README.md

 ### Step 3: Run the project

 1. Build and run the project from your IDE.
-2. The output should display the results of exercises.
+2. The output should display the results of exercises in your console window.
 Try to give different inputs by modifying the arguments given to each function in Program.cs
 3. Have fun!